Skip to content

 Americans are swimming in credit card debt.
-In the third quarter of 2023, retail credit card debt and consumer loan balances were $530,000,000, a 5% surge from the previous quarter.
-Recent increases in inflation and interest rates have placed families under considerable financial burden, especially low-income households.
+Americans’ total credit card balance is $1.142 trillion in the second quarter of 2024, according to the latest consumer debt data from the Federal Reserve Bank of New York.
+Fluctuation in inflation and interest rates have placed families under considerable financial burden, especially low-income households.

 Paying off credit card debt takes discipline and planning, but it’s by no means an impossible feat.
 We’ll explain why credit card debt gets out of hand, how to approach credit card balances, and what you can do to help get your financial head above water.